 The physical resources available to trainees in the Graduate School are excellent.
 The College’s research laboratories, located in the Basic Sciences Building (BSB) and other adjacent buildings, are equipped with state-of-the-art investigative equipment that provides the capacity for protein sequencing, mass spectometry, gas or liquid (HPLC) chromatography, confocal and intravital microscopy, cell cytometry, in vivo physiological monitoring and other advanced research techniques.

 The core of the STAR Program is the mentored research project, which allows the summer research trainees to conduct authentic science research in an active laboratory under the guidance of a faculty mentor.
-The time commitment varies depending on the nature of the research, but most STAR trainees begin research in June (college undergraduates) or early July (high school).
+We ask for a six week time commitment, from late June to mid-August.

 The STAR Program offers a series of weekly special seminars by faculty, postdoc and graduate student speakers for all summer research trainees working at NYMC.
 The series is designed to familiarize trainees with the various fields of biomedical science by highlighting current projects by NYMC researchers, and to introduce trainees to the essential skills of data analysis and science communications.
 Past seminar topics have included: